Pixel-Master/File-Find/README.md

 ### Note:

-###### File Find won't work properly on Linux or Windows, because the UI displays different depending on the OS and some Features depends on the system.
+###### File Find won't work properly on Linux or Windows, because the UI displays different depending on the operating-system and some features depend on the system.

 ### Dependencies for running